ARK2130 – From the Bronze Age to the Vikings and Beyond. Archaeological Analysis of Past Technology

 The course is available to all students accepted to Arkeologi og konservering (bachelor).

-There will be 7 lectures and 5 practical laboratory assignments (based on 5 of the lectures).
+There will be 9 lectures and 6 practical laboratory assignments (based on 6 of the lectures).
 It is compulsory to attend at least 5 of the general lectures and all of the weekly labs.
-The students have to submit 5 practical assignments during the course (obligatory).
+Any absence from compulsory activity must be documented.
+The students have to submit 6 practical assignments during the course (obligatory).
 Each assignment shall be subject to the approval of the subject teacher and needs to be approved before the students submit their final essay.

-The course use Fronter and student-email.
+The course use Canvas and student-email.
 Messages can also be published on the semester page.

 Access to teaching